infinite-table/infinite-react/www/pages/blog/2023/01/26/filtering-data-with-infinite-table-for-react.page.md

 Maybe you don't want all your columns to be filterable.

-For controlling which columns are and which are not, use the <PropLink name="columns.defaultFilterable" /> - which overrides the global <PropLink name="columnDefaultFilterable" /> prop.
+For controlling which columns are filterable and which are not, use the <PropLink name="columns.defaultFilterable" /> property.

+This overrides the global <PropLink name="columnDefaultFilterable" /> prop.

-Also, it's easy to customize the filter icon that is displayed in the column header.
+We have also made it easy for you to customize the filter icon that is displayed in the column header.

 <CSEmbed title="Custom filter icons for firstName and salary columns" id="infinite-table-custom-filter-icon-jc7jr8" />